locationtech/geogig/doc/manual/source/interaction/indexing-web-api.rst

 **bounds:**
 Optional.
 String indicating the max bounds of the spatial index.
 If not specified, the bounds will be set to the extent of the coordinate reference system of the geometry attribute.

 Examples
 ^^^^^^^^

-Create an index on Points:
+Create an index on Points
 **************************

 ::